reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 Special thanks to @guitardedhero, @foxtrot47, and all people that helped and tested my modules.

-Please give a credit @reiryuki if you want to cheat my works.
+Please give a credit @reiryuki if you want to cheat/kang my works.

 ## Download
 Link bellow at "Releases".